 How are they classified?

 All organisms on Earth are divided into kingdoms, including plants, fungi, protists, archaebacteria, eubacteria and animals.
-But we are only focusing on the animal kingdom here and there are many classifications within it.
+But our Montessori classification cards only focus on the animal kingdom here and there are many classifications within it.

 Here’s how they look (in parentheses are examples of each):

 - Class (Mammalia)